halmasieh/Spotify_Analysis/README.md

 # Spotify Analysis

 ## Objective:
 Spotify's Popularity index uses an algorithm to evaluate a song, largely based off of the number of plays a song gets.
-The better the evaluation, the more likely an artist and their music will be recommended to to a larger number of viewers.
+The better the evaluation, the more likely an artist and their music will be recommended to a larger number of viewers.
 Said simply, the greater a song's Popularity index, the greater its presence in the Spotify community.

-Important to note is that Popularity is only officially available at the song level, there is no official Popularity at the artist level.

 The goal of this project will be to determine what features impact the Popularity index of any given song on Spotify.
 By analyzing various physical features of a song as well as some peripherary features, we look to identify a pattern within how a song garners a successful Popularity index.
 Using this knowledge, we hope to be able to create a model that can predict the popularity of a song based on on these features.